Jessore Road

-Jessore Road is an International road connecting Shyambazar through Dum Dum in Kolkata, India to Jessore in Bangladesh.
-While the Dum Dum-Barasat sector is now part of NH 12, the Barasat-Petrapole sector is now part of NH 112.
-It continues in Bangladesh as N706 from Benapole to Jessore.
+Jessore Road is an international highway connecting Kolkata in India with Jashore in Bangladesh.
+This highway originates at Shyambazar in Kolkata to Daratana interchange in Jashore.
+While the Indian part of the highway, Dum Dum-Barasat sector is now part of NH 12, the Barasat-Petrapole border is now part of NH 112.
+And the Bangladeshi part is the part of N706 from Beanpole Border to Jashore.
 The whole road is part of Asian Highway 1.
-The road acts as a major link between places in and around Kolkata, especially Netaji Subhash Chandra Bose International Airport and Barasat.
-Metro stations on this road include Shyambazar, Belgachia and Jessore Road.
+The part of this road inside Kolkata urban area is still called Jessore Road, and plays an important role to connect Kolkata Airport to downtown Kolkata.
+And part inside Jashore city is called Mujib Road.